1989–90 in English football: Diary of the season

 11 October 1989 – England draw 0–0 with Poland in Chorzów to secure World Cup qualification.

 21 October 1989 – The last two unbeaten records in the First Division end when Liverpool and Norwich City both lose 4–1 away from home, to Southampton and Luton Town respectively.
-Manchester United record their third league win of the season with a 4-1 win at Coventry.
-Everton go top with a 3-0 home win over Arsenal.
+Manchester United record their third league win of the season with a 4–1 win at Coventry City.
+Everton go top with a 3–0 home win over Arsenal.

 31 October 1989 – October ends with Liverpool as First Division leaders, one point ahead of Everton with a game in hand.
-Sheffield United remain top of the Second Division, with Leeds United second and the playoff places occupied by Newcastle United, West Ham United, Sunderland and Plymouth Argyle.
+Sheffield United remain top of the Second Division, with Leeds United second and the play-off places occupied by Newcastle United, West Ham United, Sunderland and Plymouth Argyle.

 2 November 1989 – Everton sign winger Peter Beagrie from Stoke City for £750,000.

 3 November 1989 – John Sheridan, who played just once for Nottingham Forest after joining them at the start of the season, is sold to Sheffield Wednesday for £500,000.

 4 November 1989 – Chelsea move to the top of the First Division after they beat Millwall 4–0 and Liverpool lose 1–0 at home to Coventry City.
-Arsenal keep up the pressure by winning a dramatic encounter with Norwich 4-3 at Highbury.
-In the Second Division, Swindon boost their hopes of reaching the First Division for the first time by beating struggling Stoke 6-0 at the County Ground.
+Arsenal keep up the pressure by winning a dramatic encounter with Norwich City 4–3 at Highbury.
+In the Second Division, Swindon Town boost their hopes of reaching the First Division for the first time by beating struggling Stoke 6–0 at the County Ground.

 5 November 1989 – Aston Villa record their fifth consecutive League victory with a 6–2 thrashing of Everton at Villa Park.

 7 November 1989 – Mick Mills is sacked after four years as manager of Stoke City, who are winless and bottom of the Second Division.
 His successor is Alan Ball, the 1966 World Cup winner and former Portsmouth manager.

-11 November 1989 - Chelsea remain top of the First Division with a 1-0 win at Everton.
-Derby climb from 17th to 12th place with a 6-0 win over Manchester City at the Baseball Ground.
-Liverpool's title hopes are dented when they lose 3-2 to QPR at Loftus Road.
-In the Second Division, West Bromwich Albion beat Barnsley 7-0 at home.
+11 November 1989 - Chelsea remain top of the First Division with a 1–0 win at Everton.
+Derby climb from 17th to 12th place with a 6–0 win over Manchester City at the Baseball Ground.
+Liverpool's title hopes are dented when they lose 3–2 to QPR at Loftus Road.
+In the Second Division, West Bromwich Albion beat Barnsley 7–0 at home.

-12 November 1989 - A Gary Pallister goal gives Manchester United a 1-0 home win over Nottingham Forest in the First Division.
+12 November 1989 - A Gary Pallister goal gives Manchester United a 1–0 home win over Nottingham Forest in the First Division.

 13 November 1989 – Former England captain Ray Wilkins agrees to join Queens Park Rangers from Glasgow Rangers on a free transfer at the end of this month.

 15 November 1989 – Howard Kendall, the former Everton manager, is dismissed by Spanish side Athletic Bilbao.

 16 November 1989 – Manchester City sign Blackburn Rovers defender Colin Hendry for £700,000.
 Three Chelsea fans jailed for hooliganism offences in 1987 are freed after their convictions are quashed by the Court of Appeal.